Katherine Mansfield - The Doll’s House

 New Zealand’s greatest writer and her truly brilliant short story

 Katherine Mansfield had a problematic relationship with her home country of New Zealand and left it at the age of 19, never to return.
 However, it would be the setting of most of her finest stories, so in many ways, while she left New Zealand, the country never left her.
-She was a troubled and difficult woman, struggling with ill health, relationships with strange men, and spending her later years travelling to places where a warm climate might cure her TB.
+She was a troubled and difficult woman, struggling with ill health, relationships with strange men, and spending her later years travelling to places where a warm climate might cure her tuberculosis.

 Learn more about this fascinating person and discover what it was that made her such a great woman.
 Virginia Woolf, who knew her, once commented that Katherine Mansfield was the only writer of whom she had ever felt jealous!